We recognise the essential and valuable role that carers play and we are committed to ensuring that carers are supported in their caring role.

 - Southern Trust Carer Support Team – firstname.lastname@example.org Tel.
 028 37566284

-- Patricia McCrink and Clare Forsythe are the Carers Coordinators in the Southern Trust
+- Clare Forsythe is the Carers Coordinators in the Southern Trust

 - Useful Contacts Poster